SakshiJaiswal-25/SakshiJaiswal-25/README.md

 - 👨‍💻 All of my projects are available at [http://127.0.0.1:5501/index.html](http://127.0.0.1:5501/index.html)

-- 💬 Ask me about **Hii,I'm Sakshi Jaiswal,a passionate Full-stack developer who loves building web applications and contributing to open-source projects.**
+- 💬 Ask me about web development who loves building web applications and contributing to open-source projects.**

 - 📫 How to reach me **sakshijais9369@gmail.com**

-- 📄 Know about my experiences [sjresume.pdf](sjresume.pdf)
+- 📄 Know about my experiences learning new technologies and keep growing every day in my coding journey.

-- ⚡ Fun fact **"Work Harder".When I'm not coding, you'll find me exploring things and listening music.**
+- ⚡ Fun fact "Work Harder".When I'm not coding, you'll find me exploring things and listening music.It aspires me to create different apps.
+- 🌟 "Opportunities don’t happen.
+You create them."

 <h3 align="left">Connect with me:</h3>
 <p align="left">